 If you’re wondering if these pigs experience lots of tail biting, I’m here to tell you, they don’t!
 That’s because Global Animal Partnership standards focus on animal welfare.
 It’s required that pigs are given lots of bedding in their pens (not usually provided at conventional farms) and have the space they need to move around without being crammed together.
 Plus, farrowing and gestation crates are never used.

 At Step 2 and higher, pigs are provided enrichments, such as straw or hay bales, which encourage them to root around.
 It’s well known that in natural settings pigs will spend up to 50% of their day rooting and foraging for food, so these enrichments really encourage their natural behavior to shine.
-By giving them extra space and an enriched environment, the pigs don’t spend time chewing each other’s tails.
+By giving them extra space and a more enriched environment, the pigs don’t spend time chewing each other’s tails.
 A win-win for the pigs!

 We don’t think tail docking is necessary and we support Global Animal Partnership’s standards that prohibit it.
 What do you think?